zass30/SuperTurboAltColors/README.md

 ## Colors
-To see what colors are assigned to each button, download the latest colorset.
+To see which colors are assigned to each button, download the latest colorset.
  * [Latest colorset  2020-05-20](colorsets/2020-05-20-colorset.zip?raw=true)